Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

 An issue that has always plagued both sellers and buyers on eBay is PayPal.
 Not everyone wants a PayPal account.
 This could be because of the high PayPal fees, the poor customer service, or simply because they don't trust PayPal to hold onto their information and keep it safe.
+So, do you need PayPal to sell on eBay?

 The good news is, PayPal is not the only way to accept payments on eBay anymore, and in this article, we're going to be showing you how to sell on eBay without PayPal.

-This year, things have finally started to change.
+Things have finally started to change.
 So, do you still need a PayPal account to sell on eBay?
 This guide to payments on eBay will tell you everything that you need to know.

 - Do You Need PayPal to Sell on eBay?